deviceio/docs/README.md

 | :--- | :--- |
 | Accepts incoming Agent connections and exposes an HTTP API. | Connects out to a specified Hub exposing orchestration primatives. |

+The Hub and Agent components leverage three principle concepts in the ecosystem:

+* **Real-Time Streaming**
+* **Orchestration Primatives**
+* **Integrations**

 # Real-Time Streaming

 Most computer orchestration systems are built around a request/response paridigm in which you must await the completion of the request and await the return of the full response before you can read any data about an operation.
 Deviceio while retaining the Request/Response paradigm, supports real-time streaming of request and/or response bodies via HTTP chunked transfer encoding.

 Many operations against a device through the Hub's HTTP API happen in real-time.
 Such operations such as reading/writing files or sending/recieving network connection data happen by streaming input/output via independant HTTP chunked encoded request or response streams.
 This means integrations can obtain the full power of Orchestration Primatives such as streaming a file write incrementally or streaming a file read incrementally, or consuming a process's stdout and stderr streams in real-time while simultantiously streaming data to the process's stdin!